T-Cases are a derivative of the standard slipcases. They are used for slipcases where the widths are less than 3-7/8".

 The Drawer Box is made up of two components: a sleeve and a drawer.
 Being held together through friction, the drawer should pull forward in one smooth motion to reveal the product inside.

 Sometimes a ribbon pull just won't do.
-This packaging design features a cutaway tab on the sleeve, eliminating the need for a ribbon and providing a slightly more masculine feel.
+This packaging design features a V- Notch on the tray, eliminating the need for a ribbon and providing a slightly more clean look.
 Its streamlined profile is a perfect solution for minimalist packaging design.